ThunderStruck71/user-dictionary/README.md

 # user-dictionary

-This is a small application on creating User Dictionaries.
+This is a small application for creating User Dictionaries.

 ## Recommended IDE Setup